 Our Recommendations For Third-Party Providers

 You can buy an extended warranty from the dealer or a third-party provider, but the latter will give you more flexibility in terms of choice of repair shops and coverages.
 Some dealer warranties are only available for cars within the original factory warranty.
 However, you can buy a third-party warranty almost anytime, such as when your car is 15 years old or has more than 100,000 miles on the odometer.
-Third-party auto warranties are also more affordable, which can make it easier for you to choose a plan that fits in your budget.
+Third-party auto warranties are also more affordable, which can make it easier for you to choose a plan that fits your budget.

 There are dozens of third-party auto warranty companies in the market today, which can make choosing one provider rather overwhelming.
 We recommend starting with the fundamentals and narrowing down your options to reputable companies with good coverage options and a solid track record for customer service.